-Damage to the appliance: Use only liquid descalers that are recommended by us for the descaling programme.
+- Risk of damage to the appliance: Only use liquid descalers recommended by us for the descaling programme.
 The time the product needs to work during descaling depends on the type of descaler used.
 Other descalers may damage the appliance.
-Descaler order no. 311 680

-Descaling solution: Do not allow any descaling solution or descaler to come into contact with the control panel or other delicate surfaces.
-This will damage the surfaces.
+Descaler order no. 311 680 - Descaling solution: Do not allow any descaling solution or descaler to come into contact with the control panel or other surfaces on the appliance.
+This damages the surfaces.
 If this does happen, remove the descaling solution immediately with water.